SanketKutumbe/phone-directory/README.md

 <h3> Build project (Windows/Linux): </h3>

 1) Execute (in cmd or powershell or Terminal): "mvn clean install" to build package.
 Executable jar can be found inside target folder.
-While project building, it will take care of unit tests execution.
-2) Execute: "java -jar phone-directory.jar" in order to start spring application.
+2) To start application, execute: "java -jar phone-directory.jar".
+3) To run tests, execute: "mvn test -Dtest=ContactControllerTest".
-3) Apis can be tested using tools like Postman, with "localhost:8080/contacts"
+4) Apis can be tested using tools like Postman, with "localhost:8080/contacts"

 <h3> Testing api (E.g postman): (Header field includes content-type as application/json) </h3>